SystemsApproach/private5g/software/smallcell.rst

 As currently configured, the Device-Group information is duplicated between ``aether-loca/sd-core-5g-values.yaml`` and ``aether-local/roc-5g-models.json``.
-This makes it possible to bring up the SD-Core without the ROC, for example as we just to verifty the configuration, but it can lead to problems of keeping the two in sync.
-As an exercise, you can delete the subscriber-related blocks in the former, restart the SD-Core, and see that the latter brings the Aether up in the correct state.
+This makes it possible to bring up the SD-Core without the ROC, for example as we just did to verifty the configuration, but it can lead to problems of keeping the two in sync.
+As an exercise, you can delete the *Device-Group* blocks in the former, restart the SD-Core, and see that the latter brings the Aether up in the correct state.
 Once running, changes should be made via the ROC (either the GUI or the API).

-..
-Altnatively, we should try to remove Device Group info from the values file.

 gNodeB Setup